Bugsnag Integration or How to Deal With Bugs Wisely

 $bugsnag->setUser(array( 'name' => 'Leeroy Jenkins', 'email' => 'firstname.lastname@example.org' ));

-So, to put the finishing touch, it’s worth saying that Bugsnag helps us to diagnose errors and react on them immediately.
-It provides us with a possibility to make major system decisions in the shortest time.
+So, to put the finishing touch, it’s worth saying that Bugsnag helps us to diagnose errors and react to them immediately.
+It provides us with the possibility to make major system decisions in the shortest time.
 Hope, that my experience in using Bugsnag will be useful and helps you in your work.

 In case you are a B2B SaaS provider who works with the eCommerce industry, then integration with shopping platforms and marketplaces is vital for your business.
 Easily integrate with 40+ eCommerce platforms via one unified API provided by API2Cart.

 Contact us in case you have any questions or schedule a call with our representative.